kdipippo/daeclipse/docs/development.md

 `pdoc` is used for automated Python documentation generation.
 All documentation is generated on the `main` branch into a `build/python/` folder, which is then deployed to the `gh-pages` branch via the GitHub Actions workflow [gh-pages.yml](https://github.com/Pepper-Wood/daeclipse/blob/main/.github/workflows/gh-pages.yml).

 ### Publishing
 The GitHub Actions workflow [pypi.yml](https://github.com/Pepper-Wood/daeclipse/blob/main/.github/workflows/pypi.yml) uses `JRubics/poetry-publish` to publish the `daeclipse` folder contents to pypi.org.
+Releases are published after a release is tagged on GitHub, formatted as `v*.*.*`.

 ## OpenAPI Spec Development